bharath-bandaru/circular_slider/README.md

 ## Author

-Created with ❤️ by Your Name
+Created with ❤️ by Bharath Bandaru

 ## Support